mavcunha/euler/README.md

 ## Displaying the solution

-It is possible to output the contents of an exercise by passing the `-s` flag.
+It is possible to output the contents of an exercise by passing the `--show` flag.
 This will instruct the script to print out the content of the file instead of running it.
 Like so:

 ```
-./euler -s -l python -e 001.2
+./euler -show -l python -e 001.2
 python:
 print(sum(set(range(0, 1000, 5)) | set(range(0, 1000, 3))))
 ```

-## Respecting Project Euler's solutions

-The project asks their users to not share beyond the first hundred solutions.
-I intend to repect that while keeping a couple of the first ones to illustrate and test this script.

 ## Using a diferent directory for your solutions